wahid-shuvo/TrackTasks/README.md

-# This is a simple task scheduler project for tracking all types of Task.
+# This task scheduler application can track all types of daily tasks.
-# This project is built with React for frontend and A dumy Json-server for backend
+# This project is developed using React for frontend and Json-server for the backend.

-In the project directory, you can run the following command to run the frontend UI:
+To run the frontend UI, please use the following command:

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+and then visit [http://localhost:3000](http://localhost:3000) to view it in your browser.

-In the project directory, you can run the following command to run the frontend UI:
+To run the backend server, please use the below command.

 ### `npm run server`

-Open [http://localhost:5000](http://localhost:5000) to view the backend API in your browser.